 Mistakes are made to teach us, and most fear is there to enlighten us and teach us, pain to teach us.
 No pain, no gain.
 You must learn from your pain.

-Your past can define you negatively or positivity, and you get to choose which one it’ll be, past mistakes are past mistakes, you can learn from them and let them go, start living in the present moment and making your life how you want it to be.
+Your past can define you negatively or positively, and you get to choose which one it’ll be.
+Past mistakes are past mistakes.
+You can learn from them and let them go, start living in the present moment and making your life how you want it to be.

 Picture where you want to be in six months from now, start small, build it up big, for you are limitless, imagine that future, then create it, by putting in the work to take those steps to get to where you want to be.